butyi/radioplayer/README.md

 In this file there are sections and parameters.
 There is one special section, the "Settings".
 This settings contains general configurations.
 Now it is only one.
-- Songinfo text file path
+- Songinfo text file path.
+This is optional.

 Other sections are programmes.
 Name of section is name of the programme.
 The programmes are proceeded from top to down.
 Later has higher priority, since